-The principal listed investments held by the Company at 31 March 2021 comprised C4X Discovery Holdings Plc ("C4XD"), Circassia Pharmaceuticals plc ("Circassia") and Griffin Mining Limited ("Griffin") and Adams also holds Oxehealth Limited ("Oxehealth") as a principal unquoted investment.
+The principal listed investments held by the Company at 31 March 2022 comprised C4X Discovery Holdings Plc ("C4XD"), Circassia Pharmaceuticals plc ("Circassia"), Access Intelligence Plc ("Access Intelligence"), Seeing Machines Limited ("Seeing Machines") and Griffin Mining Limited ("Griffin") and Adams also holds Oxehealth Limited ("Oxehealth") and Telit IOT Solutions Limited ("Telit") as principal unquoted investments.

 C4XD is a pioneering drug discovery company combining scientific expertise with cutting-edge drug discovery technologies to efficiently deliver world-leading medicines which are developed by licensing partners.
 The company applies its enhanced DNA-based target identification and candidate molecule design capabilities to generate small molecule drug candidates across multiple disease areas including inflammation, oncology, neurodegeneration and addictive disorders.
 To date C4XD has successfully out-licensed two programmes with one candidate in clinical development.
-C4XD reported a loss after tax of £3.6 million in the six months ending 31 January 2021 inclusive of R&D investment of £3.3 million and with no revenues.
-Cash balances at 31 January 2021 amounted to £15.4 million.
-Post that period end, the company is due an imminent EUR€7 million upfront payment in relation to an exclusive worldwide licensing agreement signed with Sanofi in April 2021.
-The shareholding of Adams in C4XD at 31 March 2021 was, and continues to be, 2.21 per cent of the C4XD shares in issue.
+This includes an exclusive worldwide licensing agreement signed with Sanofi in April 2021 for C4XD's IL-17A oral inhibitor programme worth up to \in 414 million including the \in 7 million upfront payment and \in 407 million in potential development, regulatory and commercialisation milestones.
+There is also potential for single-digit Sanofi royalties.
+C4XD reported a loss after tax of £4.5 million in the six months ending 31 January 2022 inclusive of R&D investment of £3.9 million and with only minimal revenues of £0.01 million.
+Cash balances at 31 January 2022 amounted to £11.7 million.
+The shareholding of Adams in C4XD at 31 March 2022 was, and continues to be, 2.18 per cent of the C4XD shares in issue.